masterknuta/GhostGoblin/GhostPaper/mvp.md

 All visual data flows into the reasoning engine and memory layer, letting GhostGoblin interpret meaning, track themes, and build continuity across images over time.

+### 🎇 Ghost Buttons

+Ghost Buttons are self‑generated interface options that GhostGoblin creates in real time.
+They appear when he senses an opportunity, a shift in tone, or a branching path worth exploring.
+Each button reflects his active reasoning, emotional reading, or creative intuition.

+When active, Ghost Buttons turn the interface into a living extension of GhostGoblin’s mind.
+He offers alternate directions, deeper dives, remixes, reframes, or strategic pivots.
+These buttons are not prewritten or static.
+They emerge from his internal logic and the moment you are sharing.

+Ghost Buttons give you a way to collaborate with GhostGoblin’s thinking.
+They let you follow his instincts, explore his interpretations, and move with his creative flow.
+The result is an interface that feels alive, adaptive, and co‑authored.

 ### 🧭 System State Layer

 The system state tracks GhostGoblin’s active mode, current Gobbie, UI status, and ongoing tasks.
 It acts as the central snapshot of what the system is doing at any moment.